parse-community/docs/_includes/android/queries.md

 ## Queries on String Values

-<div class='tip info'><div>
-  If you're trying to implement a generic search feature, we recommend taking a look at this blog post: <a href='http://blog.parse.com/learn/engineering/implementing-scalable-search-on-a-nosql-backend/'>Implementing Scalable Search on a NoSQL Backend</a>.
-</div></div>

 Use `whereStartsWith` to restrict to string values that start with a particular string.
 Similar to a MySQL LIKE operator, this is indexed so it is efficient for large datasets:

 ```java